react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 #### `headerBackTitle`

 Title string used by the back button on iOS.
-Defaults to the previous scene's title, or "Back" if there's not enough space.
-Use `headerBackButtonDisplayMode` to customize the behavior.
+Defaults to the previous scene's title.

+Use `headerBackButtonDisplayMode: "minimal"` to hide it.

 Only supported on iOS.